Neuropathology and Neuromuscular Pathology

-Neuromuscular Pathology Services
+Neuromuscular Pathology

-Neuromuscular pathology services offers expert on-site muscle and nerve biopsy interpretation and consultation to physicians in the diagnosis of a wide variety of neuromuscular disorders.
+Neuromuscular pathology services offer expert on-site muscle and nerve biopsy interpretation and consultation to physicians in the diagnosis of a wide variety of neuromuscular disorders.
 We routinely process biopsy samples from the Cincinnati Children's community, and we also welcome specimens obtained at other hospitals / surgical facilities referred to our laboratory for staining and interpretation and / or ultrastructural analysis.
 Slides from previously prepared samples (specimens that were obtained and processed elsewhere) may likewise be referred for consultation or second opinion.

 Nerve Biopsy